daroczig/-CEU-DV3/README.md

 there.
 You will use this app as a starting point in the future homeworks.

+### Homework 2

+- Create a Shiny web application with a dashboard layout, using the `shinydashboard` package.

+- It must consist of at least two distinct UI widgets.
+These widgets could include sliders, dropdown menus, text inputs, radio buttons, etc.

+- Include at least three server-side objects, with at least one of them being reactive.
+These objects should capture and process user inputs or data manipulation.

+- Use `ggplot2` for data visualization based on the server-side data, which could be a bar plot, line plot, scatter plot, etc., depending on the nature of the data.
+- Create an interactive plot using `plotly`.
+This plot should respond to user interactions, such as hovering, clicking, or selecting data points.
+- Display a table that is used to create the visualizations.

 ## Suggested Reading

 * Hadley Wickham (2021): Mastering Shiny. https://mastering-shiny.org/